OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Next, use the provided script to start the application in Docker containers.
 The script creates a network for the containers to communicate with each other.
 It also creates containers for Kafka, Zookeeper, and the microservices in the project.
 For simplicity, the script starts one instance of the system service.

+As an alternative to generating the OpenAPI model tree from code, you can provide a valid pregenerated OpenAPI document to describe your APIs.
+This document must be named **openapi** with a **yml**, **yaml**, or **json** extension and be placed under the **META-INF** directory.
+Depending on the scenario, the document might be fully or partially complete.
+If the document is fully complete, then you can disable annotation scanning entirely by setting the **mp.openapi.scan.disable** MicroProfile Config property to **true**.
+If the document is partially complete, then you can augment it with code.

+To use the pre-generated OpenAPI document, create the OpenAPI document YAML file.

+Create the OpenAPI document file.

+> Run the following touch command in your terminal
 ```
 package io.openliberty.guides.testing;